polymathic-institute/polybok/Literature Notes/Communication/Copyrighting/Creating a Tone of Voice Guide.md

 For instance, start with "We write with a brand philosophy", and then point out questions a writer can ask in order to sanity check if their copy sounds like what the brand would say.

-*Brand values can be further elaborated using specific explained examples, following a **"like-this, not-like-this, because"** formula.*
+*Brand values can be further elaborated using specific explained examples, following a **like-this, not-like-this, because** formula.*
 - Like this: ...
 - Not like this: ...
 - Because: ...